 Whether it’s concerns about chronic illness, mental health, or safety risks, adding a layer person-to-person care to create social support can turn around the lives of people who are lonely and/or socially isolated.

-First up, a consistent and positive social context can improve overall health and reduce mortality, and contribute to happier and healthier lives for individuals and families who have suffered from social isolation.
+First up, a consistent and positive social context should be part of any social isolation care plan and can improve overall health and reduce mortality.
+It can also contribute to happier and healthier lives for individuals and families who have suffered from social isolation.
 And while “happier” may be a subjective measure, “healthier” can save money on many fronts: According to the AARP, $6.7 billion in annual spending is tied to social isolation.

 Social support in the form of companion care, such as that offered by Papa Pals and other programs, can introduce cost-effective prevention to head off chronic illness, mental health problems, and accidents in the home.